MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/sql-monitoring.md

 * To view the performance dashboard in the Azure portal, you must be assigned an Azure role with the action `Microsoft.AzureArcData/sqlServerInstances/getTelemetry/` assigned.
 For convenience, you can use the built-in role "Azure Hybrid Database Administrator - Read Only Service Role", which includes this action.
 (For more information, see [Learn more about Azure built-in roles](/azure/role-based-access-control/built-in-roles))

 ### Current Limitations

-* FCI clusters aren't supported at this time
+Failover cluster instances (FCI) aren't supported at this time.

 ## Collected data

 The following lists reflect the monitoring data that is collected from DMV datasets on [!INCLUDE [ssazurearc](../../includes/ssazurearc.md)] when the monitoring feature is enabled.
 No personally identifiable information (PII), end-user identifiable information (EUII), or customer content is collected.